phalcon/documentation/docs/dispatcher.md

 return $dispatcher;
 ```

-!!! warning "NOTE"

-    The [Phalcon\Mvc\Model\Binder][mvc-model-binder] component uses PHP's Reflection API internally, which consumes additional processing cycles.
+> **NOTE**: The [Phalcon\Mvc\Model\Binder][mvc-model-binder] component uses PHP's Reflection API internally, which consumes additional processing cycles.
 For that reason, it has the ability to use a `cache` instance or a cache service name.
 To use this feature, you can pass the cache service name or instance as the second argument in the `setModelBinder()` method or by just passing the cache instance in the `Binder` constructor.
+{: .alert .alert-warning }

 Also, by using the [Phalcon\Mvc\Model\Binder\BindableInterface][mvc-model-binder-bindableinterface] in controllers, you can define the models binding in base controllers.